Are things getting (slightly) better?

 10.5 This sales surge is all about YOU, not about your company.
 It’s about your attitude, your ability to serve, your knowledge, your technology, and your ability to express yourself in a positive, engaging way.

 Whatever you do to get ready, do not go “back to the basics.”
 They are dead and gone.
-Move ahead to the Internet, business social media, service that rocks, and sincere appreciation for business.
+Move ahead to going virtual, business social media, service that rocks, and sincere appreciation for business.
 Move ahead to relationships, value, and loyalty.

 The sales surge is coming and you’re either on a surfboard riding the wave, or waiting for your boss to buy you one.
 Don’t wait!
 The wave may be shorter than you think.